 Citizen science projects reside in a unique niche of very large data volume, yet limited data quality.
-For example, calibration data is often not collected, the instruments are much less sensitive and stable compared to professional ones, data collection conditions are subject to light pollution or high weather intermittency, the detectors (often off-the-shelf color DSLR cameras) have higher noise and lower sensitivity, and crucially a staggered array of microfilters residing on top of pixels to allow color photometry.
-All of this necessitates flexible image processing and de-noising techniques, capable of cleaning defects in the data as much as possible.
+For example, calibration data is often not collected, the instruments are much less sensitive and stable compared to professional ones, data collection conditions are subject to light pollution or high weather intermittency, the detectors (often off-the-shelf color digital single-lens reflex (DSLR) cameras) have higher noise and lower sensitivity, and crucially a staggered array of microfilters residing on top of pixels to allow color photometry.
+All of this necessitates flexible image processing and denoising techniques, capable of cleaning defects in the data as much as possible.

-Our research group is embarking on a project to enable high precision photometry by citizen scientists.
-In this first article, we present a basic set of tools allowing the use of color detectors like digital single-lens reflex cameras (DSLRs).
+Our research group is embarking on a project to enable high-precision photometry by citizen scientists.
+In this first article, we present a basic set of tools allowing the use of color detectors like DSLR cameras.
 Thanks to mass production and built-in firmware and software, such detectors have $\sim 10\times$ lower cost per etendue and are dramatically simpler to control and operate compared to traditional CCD detectors.
 These features make it possible for citizen scientists to assemble their own observing platforms and carry out photometric surveys.